Health & Well-being Internships & Training Programs

 Counseling & Psychological Services (CAPS) provides exceptional training experiences to prepare the next generation of psychologists.
 CAPS programs include:

-Additionally, the Office of Health Promotion works with the School of Public Health (SPH) to offer internships to SPH students.
-Visit the SPH Internships page for more information.
+Additionally, the Office of Health Promotion works with the College of Integrated Health Sciences to offer internships to Health Sciences students.
+Visit the Health Sciences Internships page for more information.

 CAPS Photo Tour